nepalsingh/nepalsingh/README.md

 ---

 ## What I do
-- 🔭 Currently: Building [Project Name](https://github.com/nepalsingh/project) — short, concrete description of the project and the value it delivers.
+- 🔭 Currently: Building [Accounting Lead Management System](https://github.com/nepalsingh/project) — short, concrete description of the project and the value it delivers.
 - 🌱 Learning: Kotlin, advanced distributed systems, and more efficient observability.
 - 👯 Open to: collaborating on developer tooling, infra automation, and accessibility improvements.
 - 💬 Ask me about: TypeScript, React, Node.js, system design, testing strategies.